 1. Complete a VCE VET program

 There are 26 VCE VET programs with 45 qualifications to choose from.
-Read information on each of the VCE VET programs.
+Read more about each of the

 VCE VET units contribute towards satisfactory completion of your VCE or VCAL and give you a qualification that is recognised around Australia.